 (7) In this section owner means owner of the residential premises to which the residence contract relates.

-[Section 13 amended by No. 36 of 2012 s.
+[Section 13 amended: No. 36 of 2012 s.
 7.]

 14A.
 Residence contracts to comply with prescribed requirements

 (1) The regulations may provide for provisions or matters that must be included, or provisions or matters that must not be included, in residence contracts or in residence contracts of a specified kind.